piscisvolans/piscisvolans.github.io/poetry.md

 the war flags, revised history, and the way
 no one even seemed ashamed of it all.

-It wasn't anything like my happy childhood
+You weren't anything like my happy childhood
 memories, black-eyed peas and barbecue,
 Lucinda singing about car wheels on a gravel road